RichGibson/vienna_guide/README.md

 - [Burggasse 21](http://www.burggasse21.com/) Art Gallery
   Burggasse 21, 1070 Wien, Austria
-  A cool gallery, including skate deck painting, Freud on a skateboard, other things.
+  A cool gallery, including skate deck painting, Freud on a skateboard, and other things.
   [The Gallery](https://photos.app.goo.gl/NAjcGH2Qu1nHjQ32A)
   [Me and the owner](https://photos.app.goo.gl/NAjcGH2Qu1nHjQ32A)